 Think of flow as your groove.
 Named by psychologist Mihály Csíkszentmihályi, flow is a mental state of “being completely involved in an activity for its own sake….
 Time flies.
 Every action, movement, and thought follows inevitably from the previous one….
 Your whole being is involved, and you’re using your skills to the utmost.”

 If you experience flow, then you’re in the zone.
-You’re absorbed in your work with a sense of energized, almost euphoric focus and enjoyment.
+You’re absorbed in your work with an energized, almost euphoric focus and enjoyment.
 You’re at the top of your game—putting your best talents to use, totally immersed in what you’re doing.

 Become an Expert